 In your life right now, you are believing deceitful ideas.
 They are attaching themselves to disordered desires.
+And they are being normalized by a sinful world around you.

-And the world around you is making you think it is normal.
-This is the biggest danger in your life We don't realize it's happening.
-In fact, because of our disordered desires, we actually think we are getting what we want!
+We don't realize it's happening.
+In fact, because of our disordered desires we actually think we are getting what we want!

-This is part of what the Bible means when it says we are dead in sin.
-Like a dead body has no ability to perceive its surroundings or do anything about it, A spiritually dead person is unable to see what is happening around them.
+This is what it looks like to be dead in sin.
+Like a dead body has no ability to perceive its surroundings or do anything about it, neither do we.